OctopusSamples/SpaceCloner/README.md

 ## Simple Relationship Management
 The process does not attempt to walk a tree of dependencies.
 It loads up all the necessary data from the source and destination.
 When it comes across an ID in the source space it will attempt to find the corresponding ID in the destination space.
 If it cannot find a matching item it removes that binding.

-If that binding is required the script will fail.
+If that binding on a specific object is required the script will fail.

 Let's use environment scoping as the example.
 In my source I have a variable set called `Global`.
 That variable set has an environment scoped to environments.